Skip to Main Content

 • Contact their state board of nursing to see if they have a list of available preceptors or resources.

-• Schedule an appointment with their regional nursing field experience coordinator or field experience coordinator to discuss other tips and ideas for securing a preceptor and field site.
+• Schedule an appointment with their regional nursing field experience coordinator or field experience coordinator to discuss other tips and ideas for securing a preceptor and practicum site.
 Students can schedule an appointment online.
 Please keep in mind that the field experience coordinator cannot place students at a site but may offer further advice or assistance for students.

 • Schedule an appointment with the specialization coordinator (Nurse Executive, Nursing Education, Nursing Informatics, or Public Health Nursing).
 Contact information is listed in Section 9.
 Specialization coordinators are experts in their field and are significant resources for students.
 They cannot place students at a site but may be able to offer suggestions to help students identify potential preceptors or practicum sites.